i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

              Type 5 is a encrypted LS2
              Type 7 is a meta LS2
   LeaseSet: type specified above
+  Number of private keys to follow (1 byte)
   Encryption Private Keys: For each public key in the lease set,
                            in the same order
                            (Not present for Meta LS2)